 Traditionally the term Marble was used by stone masons to describe any stone that would take a polished finish.
 From a geological point of view however, Marble is defined as Limestone which has been subjected to thermal metamorphism.
 This process of metamorphism leads to a dense, closed surface although some material may have slight open veining or surface pitting.
 Marble has been used in ancient buildings for millennia due to the vast spectrum of beautiful shades and mineral veining.
-Some Marble tiles or slabs with particularly prominent veining may have a mesh backing applied, predominantly to reinforce the material during transport and cutting.
+Some Marble tiles or slabs with particularly prominent veining may have a mesh backing applied to the rear of the tile, predominantly to reinforce the material during transport and cutting.
+It is also common practice for resin filler to be applied to voids and open veins either before or after processing.
 Marble is a very dense stone that readily lends itself to a polish but is also available in Honed and Tumbled finishes.

 Travertine begins as a calcareous dispersion which is then deposited by hot mineral springs.
 The result of this method of formation is a honey-combed structure which when finished has visible surface pitting and voids.
 Travertine generally comes in either ‘cross-cut’ or ‘vein-cut’ formats.
 Vein-cut tiles are cut so that the surface plane of the tile runs parallel to the long veins present, cross-cut tiles are cut perpendicular to these veins.
 Once tiles are cut they are then either filled with a colour matched resin, or left unfilled.
 Generally the voids are only left unfilled in Tumbled, Brushed or Splitface finishes, where these voids are filled during the grouting process.
 Although filling of the voids gives a smoother surface, through general usage, some small areas of fill may dislodge or previously unexposed holes may become visible.
 This is not unusual and the holes should be re-filled with a suitable resin or grout.
 Travertine tiles may require additional adhesive to be applied to the rear of the tile in order to fill any larger voids.

 A fine-grained metamorphic rock that is characterised by its ability to be split into broad sheets, Slate is a durable stone which presents a diverse range of colours and textures.
 We offer Riven Slate, which has a naturally cleft surface and is rustic by its nature, with chips and chisel marks present on some surfaces and can be used both internally and externally.
-Some of our Riven Slate is ‘uncalibrated’, indicated by a thickness range in the sizing line.
-An uncalibrated material will vary in thickness both across individual tiles and from tile to tile.
-Uncalibrated tiles require ‘bedding up’ with the appropriate thick bed adhesive during installation.
 We also offer a range of Honed slates that are machined to create a smoother, more even surface.
 Highly textured Splitface panels are stocked in various colours.